Takht-e Soleymān: Influences

-The Complex
+The complex

-Takht-e Soleyman, constructed by Ilkhanid ruler Abaqa and later completed by his son Arghun, is an Ilkhanid summer palace situated directly on top of the ruins of the Sassanian sanctuary.
+Takht-e Soleyman, constructed by Ilkhanid ruler Abaqa and later completed by his son Arghun, is an Ilkhanid summer palace situated directly on top of the ruins of the Sasanian sanctuary.
 The palace is oriented cardinally as in Mongol tradition with the entire complex being surrounded by a fortified ovular wall.
 Within this wall, the complex consists of a large courtyard with an artificial lake at its center.
 The entire courtyard is framed by porticoes, four iwan complexes in each cardinal direction, and “several polygonal structures”.
 Two large rectangular halls are placed in front of the south iwan and connect the surrounding ovular wall with the porticoed courtyard of the palace proper.
-An audience hall with a large dome is located behind the north iwan on the location of what was the Sassanian fire temple.
+An audience hall with a large dome is located behind the north iwan on the location of what was the Sasanian fire temple.
 While the north and south iwans are centered on porticoed walls of the complex, the east and west iwans are placed on the northern edges.
 The hall behind the west iwan stands between two polygonal structures, specifically octagonal chambers to the south and north of the iwan, which served as the throne room and later as a residence for the Ilkhanid ruler.
 Plaster remnants on the floor within the west iwan provide evidence that the dome of the southern chamber room was elaborately decorated with muqarnas.
 The walls of the palace, but specifically the northern chamber attached to the west iwan, were decorated with painted stucco on the upper sections and on the lower sections, the dado, with elaborate luster tiles in the lajvardina technique.
 These tiled designs consisted mostly of stars and similar geometric shapes and also included heroic figural imagery.
 There were also friezes across many walls with similar geometric and figural designs in addition to inscriptions.
 The muqarnas and luster tiles, as well as the painted stucco walls, all demonstrate the importance of lavish decoration of Ilkhanid architecture, especially with palatial structures.
 Furthermore, Takht-e Soleyman demonstrates the importance the Ilkhanids placed on secular architecture.